US-CBP/cbp-theme/developer-guide.md

 ## NPM Commands

-We use Webpack for our build process wrapped by npm commands:

 * npm install - downloads and resolves depedencies
-* npm run build - builds the dependencies via Webpack
+* npm run build - builds the dependencies
-* npm run dev - builds via Webpack
+* npm run dev - compiles and runs a server in a watch mode
-* npm run server - builds and serves it up via Webpack
+* npm run server - builds and serves it up
 * npm run a11y - runs pa11y accesibility on the kitchen sink (assumes npm run serve has been called)

 ## The Kitchen Sink

 A demo app is located under app/kitchensink with all the components available so that one can experiment and test changes.
 Run 'npm run dev', which builds and uses gulp serve.
-The demo app runs localhost:8888/webpack-dev-server
+The demo app runs http://localhost:8888

 ## Testing the Kitchen Sink using Visual Diff Image